 As a result of the premature birth, Wilhelm and Augusta Victoria remained overprotective of Joachim for the rest of his life and they never forgave Sophie.
 Joachim grew up alongside his older brothers but he was soon followed by a younger sister, Viktoria Louise, who was the only girl in the family.
 During the First World War, Joachim served as a cavalry officer but he was wounded at the First Battle of the Marne in 1914 and he then served with intelligence.

-Joachim married Marie Auguste of Anhalt, daughter of Eduard, Duke of Anhalt, and Louise Charlotte of Saxe-Altenburg, in Berlin on 11 March 1916.
+Joachim married Marie Auguste, the eldest surviving daughter of Eduard, Duke of Anhalt, and Louise Charlotte of Saxe-Altenburg, in Berlin on 11 March 1916.
 The couple had one son, Karl Franz, who was born on 15 December 1916, but the couple announced their intention to divorce just after the end of the war.
 Unable to accept the abolition of the monarchy and the loss in his status, Joachim soon fell into a depression and shot himself on 18 July 1920.
 Joachim’s suicide deeply affected his mother to the point her health began to fail and she died on 11 April 1921.